pingcap/docs-dm/en/quick-start-create-source.md

     }
     ```

-- If you do not know the `source-id`, you can first use the `dmctl operate-source show` command to check the source database list, from which you can find the corresponding data source.
+- If you do not know the `source-id`, you can use the `dmctl operate-source show` command to check the source database list, from which you can find the corresponding data source.

     {{< copyable "shell-regular" >}}